loweisz/my-home/src/pages/creating_components_with_plop/index.md

 :- index.js               // Index for exporting
 ```

-Also we have in our `src` folder a global `index.js` file which exports all the components from one place.
+In addition we have in our `src` folder a global `index.js` file which exports all the components from one place.

-Basically to create a component our script should generate these five files and add one line to the global `index.js`, exporting this component
+In the end, to create a component, our script should generate these five files and add one line to the global `index.js`, exporting this component

 ### Adding PlopJs to your component library